andre-lfa/Scylla-Exercise-1/README.md

 ### TASK 3:

-Insert 10,000 records in each of the tables, using loop and cqlsh.
+Insert 10,000 records in each of the tables.
+I've used a CSV file for each table.

+Copy the files from the files folder to '/tmp/scylla-exercise/' in your machine or just create them using a generator or something.
+Just remember to change the file name in the command below.

 ```sh
 cqlsh> COPY exerciseLCS (field1 , field2 , field3) FROM '/tmp/scylla-exercise/data.csv' WITH DELIMITER = ',' AND HEADER = true;